Skip to main content

 The Lunch Break Strategies

-If you're on campus: J-Dawgs, Slab Pizza, food trucks, and the Creamery are your fastest options.
-For something better, the 5-minute drive to Center Street is worth it when time allows.
+If you're on campus: J-Dawgs, Slab Pizza, food trucks and the Creamery are the fast options.
+When time allows, the short drive to Center Street is worth it — and going at ten past the hour rather than on it will do more for your wait than any other decision.

 Related Guides